SotonLM/Data-Engineering/src/division_1_academic/insructions.md

 - Categories.
 Category of article, or relevant keywords
 - Word Count
 - Character Count
+- Detected Language.
+Should be EN.
+- Language Confidence Score.
+A ratio of {Main Detected Language}/{All Detected Languages}.
+This should show how ENGLISH the text is.
 - Raw Data Quality.
 If you dont know how to calculate data quality, read section 3 of "https://dl.gi.de/server/api/core/bitstreams/89cb2dc4-8a1d-424d-9bce-6569b6e4ae8e/content" or just ask AI if you dont like human papers.